jarle/remix-adonisjs-docs/docs/technical-details/accessing-services.md

 ::: warning
-Make sure that that you use `import type` for your service in this file, so that Remix doesn't bundle your service code when compiling.
+Make sure that that you use `import type` for your service in this file, so that React Router doesn't bundle your service code when compiling.
 :::

 When using this wrapper, we can now access the `userService` with regular imports: